Relativistic BGK hydrodynamics: Non-equilibrium correction to the distribution function

 To obtain their expressions, we consider $B_{\Pi}$ to be of the general form, $B_{\Pi} = \sum_{k=-\infty}^{+\infty} b_k \left(u \cdot p\right)^k$ and $\Bar{B}_{\Pi} = \sum_{k=-\infty}^{+\infty} \Bar{b}_k \left(u \cdot p\right)^k$.
 Substituting these in Eq.~\eqref{AP-BP_rel} and its corresponding equation for anti-particles, we can conclude that the only non-zero $b_k$ and $\bar{b}_k$ are the ones with $k=-1,0,1$.
 We obtain

 Substituting Eqs.~\eqref{A_P} and \eqref{B_1-bB_1} in Eq.~\eqref{AP-BP_rel}, we find

 where we have also used the relation analogous to Eq.~\eqref{AP-BP_rel} for anti-particles.
-On the other hand, for $b_0$ and $\Bar{b}_0$ we find two coupled equations, which are identical and can be simplified to the relation,
+On the other hand, for $b_0$ and $\Bar{b}_0$, we find two coupled equations which are identical and leads to the relation

 Hence, we see that a unique solution for $b_0$ and $\bar{b}_0$ can not be obtained but they are constrained by the above relation.
 We need to provide one more condition, which we recognize as the second matching condition, to fix $b_0$ and $\bar{b}_0$ separately.